AFK1111-1/smb-app-test-1111/BUILD_ERROR_DEBUG_GUIDE.md

 # iOS Build Error Debugging Guide

-## Current Status
+## Current Status - RESOLVED ✅

-Your build is failing with:
+**Original Error Identified:**
 ```
-[16:45:12]: ▸ (2 failures)
-[16:45:12]: Exit status: 65
+xcodebuild: error: Unable to find a destination matching the provided destination specifier:
+{ platform:iOS, error:iOS 18.1 is not installed.
+To use with Xcode, first download and install the platform }
 ```

-But the **actual error details were not visible** in your first log snippet.
-This guide will help identify and fix the real issue.
+**Root Cause:** iOS 18.1 SDK was not installed on the GitHub Actions runner.

+**Fix Applied:** Restored and improved the iOS runtime download step in the workflow.

 ---